jazzonaut/IntelliTrader/IntelliTrader.Web/Static/Help/index.md

 Disclaimer

 Your use of the Software is at your sole risk.
-The Software is provided on an ‚ÄúAS IS‚Äù and ‚ÄúAS AVAILABLE‚Äù basis.
+The Software is provided on an ìAS ISî and ìAS AVAILABLEî basis.
 The Software is provided without warranties of any kind, whether expressed or implied, including, but not limited to, implied warranties of merchantability, fitness for a particular purpose, non-infringement or course of performance.

 No warranty of any kind is expressed or implied, that: